Back to Louisiana

 • Requires peace officers to have reasonable grounds before taking someone into protective custody.

-• Specifies that the person must be transported only to a treatment facility as defined by Louisiana law.
+• Specifies that a peace officer can only transport someone to a treatment facility as defined by law.

 Who It Names or Affects